Course Descriptions

 Back to Top

-This course provides students with advanced generalist theories, knowledge, values, and skills for evidence-based practice with couples and families.
-Students will develop, analyze, and apply advanced knowledge and skills in the assessment and application of interventions with couples and families.
+This course provides students with advanced generalist theories, knowledge, values, and skills related to practice with couples and families.
+Through experiential learning and through a culturally responsive, anti-racist, and anti-oppressive lens, students will analyze, develop, and apply advanced knowledge and skills in the assessment and incorporate culturally responsive methods and interventions with couples and families.

 Back to Top

-SOWK 661 - Advanced Social Work Administration (3)
+SOWK 661 Advanced Social Work Practice Administration (3)

 Back to Top